2004seraph/SteamFinder/README.md

     - pip
 - Wireshark + tshark
 - A Steam client (and account)
-- An internet connection for requests to Steam's API: allows for Steam name retrieval
+- [OPTIONAL] An internet connection for requests to Steam's API: allows for Steam name retrieval

 ## How To Use